 Whether you’re a new student or just need to refresh your memory, our support team is here to help you through the enrolment process.
-Please consult the enrolment support page for information on our student brigade, regional mentors and the enrolment help centre.
+Please consult the enrolment support page for information.

-Course enrolment help sessions on campus and in some high schools
+Undergraduate course enrolment help sessions in some high schools

 You must enrol at the University in order to attend courses or course-related activities (for example, work terms, exchange or other activities).